anthonyGosme/loadbalancer/README.md

 # loadbalancer project

-part 1a implementaion of a proxy
+1.A - part 1implementaion of a proxy
 ===========

-1 Implementation
+1.A.1 Implementation
 -----
-I chose to implement the proxy with a low levels HTPP/1.1 java frameworK. this way is ost flexible  when dealing with protocle
+the server is writen in java 11
-I use the Java 11 sun httpsever for inbound and Apache http client for outbound traffic request I've implement GET, POST, PUT and DELELE messages types The headers are resend as it to the downstreams servers.
+I've implemented GET, POST, PUT and DELELE messages types The headers are resend as it to the downstreams servers.
-The proxy automatly configured with th proxy.yaml found in the helm root directory
+The proxy is automatly configured with the proxy.yaml file found in the /helm/lbproxy directory.

-2 Code quality
+1.A.2 Code quality
 ------------
 I've validate the code quality with :
 - sonar